On Budgeting — Danish Prakash

 As of today, I’ve tracked ~8500 transactions over the the past 6 years, that’s roughly 1400 transactions per year.
 People sometimes comment on the value of budgeting and sticking with it for so long.
 But the thing with budgeting is that its first order effects are intangible and hence easy to ignore.
 They’re not apparent until after you’ve stuck with it for some time.
 This threshold obviously is variable but in my opinion, it does exist.
 Many times in the past, I’ve made the mistake of reaching for tangible outcomes when talking about budgeting, such as having a log of transactions, being able to visualize my spending trends, etc. Those are all second-order benefits which I’ll talk about shortly.
 Budgeting, first and foremost, is about awareness.
 Simply being aware of my finances is extremely valuable in itself.
 Having a bird’s eye view of my budget, areas I spend on, my assets, my expenditure leaks, etc, have made me acutely aware of my finances in general.

-The very act of budgeting–entering transactions in your system–helps with awareness.
+The very act of budgeting–keeping track of all transactions you make–helps with awareness.
 With the advent of digital payment options such as UPI and Credit Cards, the weight of spending is disappearing.
-All you need to complete the transaction is to either tap your card or enter your PIN; the amount doesn’t come to mind for the second time.
-Compare this with the traditional cash-heavy model of payments where you are conscious about the amount of money spent because the higher the amount the higher the denomination of notes, or the number of notes.
+All you need to complete a transaction is to either tap your card or enter your PIN; the amount doesn’t come to mind for the second time, and before you know it, you’re down a couple thousand bucks by the end of the day, if not the week.
+Compare this with the traditional cash-heavy model of payments where you are conscious about the amount of money spent because the higher the amount the higher the denomination of notes, or the number of notes, or both.
 So making the same purchase with both cash and a card, the former is bound to make you more aware of how “heavy” the purchase was.
 Thankfully, I’ve found that manually entering transactions is the next best thing when it comes to feeling the weight of the transaction similar to if I were using cash.
-There’s also the added benefit of recognizing leaks in my budget, I quickly realized expenses which were not yielding any value and was able to cut them out.
+There’s also the added benefit of recognizing leaks in my budget, once I was required by the process to track each and every transaction across all my accounts, I quickly realized expenses which were not yielding any value or transactions I wasn’t even aware of that were on auto-pay, and was eventually able to cut them out.

-On a more practical note, I spend the 1st or 2nd of every month on what I call the “Budget Day”.
+On a more practical note, I spend roughly an hour on the 1st or 2nd of every month on what I call the “Budget Day”.
 This involves allocating my monthly inflow into various categories, reconciling the transactions between my banks and the app, updating investment numbers, and paying off debt, if any.
 Spending an hour on the budget every month is almost therapeutic; in that I can see how terrible last month was and how I should course correct.
 Or on good months, It gives me a chance to think ambitiously about my financial goals for the future.

 The other second-order benefit worth talking about is “lookbacks”.
 I’m not sure if this is a term but it’s loosely based upon TLBs.
 Lookbacks simply means a vast inventory of old logs and information that you can refer to at any point in the future to derive insights or value.
 They have been immensely helpful for me in recent times.
 Having a vast inventory of transactions where I have noted down each and every spend and purchase, has come in handy when I want to recall how much I paid for an item, let’s say 2 years back.
 This might sound minor but has helped me numerous times while I’m negotiating a price for something.
 For instance, when I was purchasing a new battery for my car that I had replaced two years back from the same vendor, I was able to quote him the old price for the same battery and was able to secure a small discount which would’ve been otherwise not possible, or if possible, it would’ve been too cumbersome for me to even try.
 Or negotiating the price for a gym membership fee by telling the guy at the reception that I’ve been paying X for the past Y years and perhaps it’s time for a loyalty discount?
 It’s a small but very satisfying win.